awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

 1. Sign in to the Amazon EC2 console, at [https://console\.aws\.amazon\.com/ec2](https://console.aws.amazon.com/ec2)\.

-   For this step, we recommend you sign in using credentials for an IAM administrator user in your AWS account\.
+   For this step, we recommend that you sign in using IAM administrator\-level credentials in your AWS account\.
 If you cannot do this, check with your AWS account administrator\.

-1. In the navigation bar, be sure the region selector displays the AWS Region that matches the one for your environment\.
-For example, if you created your environment in the US East \(Ohio\) region, choose **US East \(Ohio\)** in the region selector here as well\.
+1. In the navigation bar, be sure the Region selector displays the AWS Region that matches the one for your environment\.
+For example, if you created your environment in the US East \(Ohio\) Region, choose **US East \(Ohio\)** in the Region selector here as well\.

 1. Choose the **Running Instances** link or, in the navigation pane, expand **Instances**, and then choose **Instances**\.